 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where murakamiite typically forms.
+Look in alkaline igneous rocks country, the host setting where murakamiite typically forms.
 If you start seeing quartz, albite, apophyllite in float, you are in the right ground.
 Field specimens usually show a fibrous, acicular, radiating aggregates habit, so train your eye for that shape before scanning the outcrop.